drakkar-lig/walt-python-packages/doc/walt/doc/md/shell-completion.md

 Completion scripts for bash and zsh are automatically setup and updated on the server, when installing or upgrading it.

-However, if you use the walt client tool on another machine, the following tips are useful.
+However, if you use the walt client tool on another machine, you will need the following steps to enable shell completion.

 ## Bash completion setup on a client machine